fjing1/DistributedSystemTypeSystem/README.md

 ./gradlew clean build

-3.Run the Main class in your preferred IDE (i was using IntellJ Idea) or from the command line.
+3.Run the main.java.Main class in your preferred IDE (i was using IntellJ Idea) or from the command line.

 Contributing